The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: Background

-Narrative and storytelling are some of the oldest and most powerful technologies~\cite{trans-phil}.
+Narrative and storytelling are some of the oldest and most powerful human technologies~\cite{trans-phil} that face transformation with the advent of AI.
 With phenomena like AI-induced psychosis~\cite{ai-psychosis}, we are just beginning to grapple with the profound ways that LLMs can shape our minds and behavior.
-Over time, if LLMs deliver too little diversity ~\cite{picking}, our ability to interpret our own experiences and entertain alternative possibilities will shrink~\cite{visibility}.
-Eventually, homogenization leads to future \textit{knowledge collapse}~\cite{know-collapse}, degradation of innovation, and erosion of the human experience~\cite{crisis-of-narration, futurability, testo}.
+Over time, if LLMs deliver too little diversity~\cite{picking,imperial}, our ability to interpret our own experiences and entertain alternative possibilities will shrink~\cite{visibility}.
+Each individual narrowing looks small, but the cumulative effect is a gradual disempowerment~\cite{gradual-disempowerment} of human influence over the cultural and cognitive systems we participate in.
+Eventually, homogenization leads to future knowledge collapse~\cite{know-collapse}, degradation of innovation, and erosion of the human experience~\cite{crisis-of-narration, futurability, testo}.